Peripatidae

 Peripatidae is a family of velvet worms.
-The oldest putative representatives of the family herald from Burmese amber dated to the mid-Cretaceous, around 100 Ma, with representatives from Dominican and Baltic amber attesting to a broader distribution in the Palaeogene / Neogene; molecular variability suggests that the family's crown group may have arisen in the early Mesozoic.
+This family includes more than 90 described species distributed among 13 genera, but some authorities deem only 80 of these species to be valid.
+The oldest putative representatives of the family herald from Burmese amber dated to the mid-Cretaceous, around 100 million years ago, with representatives from Dominican and Baltic amber attesting to a broader distribution in the Palaeogene / Neogene; molecular variability suggests that the family's crown group may have arisen in the early Mesozoic.

 Description

 The Peripatidae exhibit a range of derivative features.
 They are longer, on average, than the Peripatopsidae and also have more leg pairs.
 The number of legs in the Peripatidae varies within species as well as among species and ranges from 19 pairs (in Typhloperipatus williamsoni) to 43 pairs (in Plicatoperipatus jamaicensis).
 The gonopore is always between the penultimate leg pair.
-There are no known oviparous species—the overwhelming majority, including all the neotropical Peripatidae, are viviparous with females that develop a placenta to provide the growing embryo with nutrients.
+There are no known oviparous species—the overwhelming majority, including all the Neotropical Peripatidae, are viviparous with females that develop a placenta to provide the growing embryo with nutrients.
 The Asian genera Typhloperipatus and Eoperipatus, however, exhibit lecithotrophic ovoviviparity; that is, their females do not develop any placenta and instead retain yolky eggs in their uteri to supply nourishment.